- Management Plan

 Glassie farm is part of the growing wave of landowners in Scotland who are committing to nature restoration initiatives whilst driving community engagement.
 Situated in 90 acres (36 ha) of pasture and woodland in Aberfeldy, the farm is progressing in efforts to transform former agricultural land into more biodiverse habitats that attract visitors to stay on the property.
 Ongoing habitat restoration so far has included planting native trees, creating scrapes for wading birds and increasing deadwood.
 The focus is now turning to the riparian area where there is an opportunity to enhance biodiversity and help mitigate the impacts of flooding downstream.

-Running through the farm is a burn (watercourse) that meanders through a treeless area.
+Running through the farm is a burn (watercourse) that flows through a treeless area.
 The burn runs unimpeded to the main stem (River Tay) and so during peak flows it can contribute to flood waters downstream.
 At present, the conditions are not suitable for beavers, whose dams reduce the speed of water flows and provide habitats for numerous species.
 The absence of trees (a food source) and being a relatively narrow, shallow and fast running burn are unfavourable conditions for this industrious ecosystem engineer to be present.
 This therefore presents an ideal chance to trial the use of artificial beaver dams to see if they can help change the landscape to benefit biodiversity and the local community.

 The Cost of Inaction